 It actually makes things a little simpler.
 With a normal confidence pool, we need to figure out how likely one team will win.
-On this site, we use an implied probability given by Vegas Moneyline values to figure out the win probability of a team.
-With a point spread confidence pool, the key difference is you can almost assume that the spread makes each game a 50/50 proposition (we can test this assumption and tweak off it later).
-There may be some subtle reasons why it’s not quite 50/50, but it makes for a good start.
-Basically, this is a normal confidence pool except all the games are 50% win probability.
+With a point spread confidence pool, the key difference is that the spread makes each game about fifty-fifty.
+There may be subtle reasons why it’s not fifty-fifty, but it makes for a good start; this is a normal confidence pool except for all of the games being a 50-percent win probability.

-So how do you pick assuming every game is 50/50, essentially a coin flip?
-The answer lies in going contrarian.
-If 100% of the people go with heads, and it’s a 50/50 proposition, you should go with tails.
-50% of the time you’ll take first place, and 50% of the time you’ll take last place.
-Over the long run, you’ll have the same score because the probabilities are the same, but in the short run you’ll win your share of weeks.
+So how do you pick, when assuming every game is fifty-fifty and essentially a coin flip?
+The answer lies in taking the opposite approach.
+If one hundred percent of people take heads and it’s a fifty-fifty proposition, you should take tails.
+50-percent of the time you’ll end up in first place; the other fifty-percent, you’ll end up in last place.
+Over the long-term, you’ll wind up with the same score because probabilities are the same.
+But in the short-term, you’ll win your share of weeks.

-How do you assign confidence?
-In this format, you don’t use win probabilities: they’re all close to 50/50.
-So all that’s left is going contrarian.
-Pick the teams that are lowest percentage picked and go high on confidence.
-As for how much you should pick against the crowd, you’ll need to get a feel for your league to see how contrarian it is.
-If a lot of people pick against the crowd then you have to as well.
-If a lot of people pick with the crowd, you can go with the crowd more.
-Also, if you’re up in the standings, pick against the crowd less.
-If you’re down in the standings, pick against the crowd a lot.
+Go high on confidence and pick the lowest percentage teams (our colored picks).
+As for how much you should pick against the crowd, you’ll need to get a feel for your league and see how contrarian it is.
+If people pick against the crowd then you should do so as well.
+If people pick with the crowd, then go with the crowd.
+Also, if you’re high in the standings, pick less against the crowd.
+And if you’re low in the standings, pick more against the crowd.